 [09/03/15] EDIT: Oh my God, my last edit was three years ago.
-I’ve been in the MBA Program of the Virata School of Business (College of Business Administration) for a year now, so I’m about to add eight professors/subjects to this list.
+I’ve been in the MBA Program of the Virata School of Business (College of Business Administration) for a year now, so I’m about to add some professors/subjects to this list.

 [06/14/12] EDIT: Due to the hits I get during enlistment season, I’m getting my best friend to make a short, comprehensive guide about subjects and profs she’s taken.
 This will add a few GEs/Profs to my current list, PLUS, since she’s a BS Psych graduate (and a cum laude!), this will add Bio, Chem, and Psych subjects to the guide I have.
 I hope she finishes it soon (though it’s too late considering classes have already started).
 I’ll link her once she’s posted it! :) I’m also adding a quick overview on the courses to make it more comprehensive and not prof-centered.

 [10/22/12] EDIT: This post is back up, and I have added my friend’s draft of a guide on profs she took.
 This is still subject to editing.

 You hear it lots of times during enlistment!
 And it’s frustrating if nobody knows about the prof you’re about to enlist in.
 So I thought it would be nice to give insights on the profs I have taken.
 I planned to do this as soon as I graduate, but yeah.
 I’m bored.
 So here goes!

 Third time’s the charm!
 Sir Lawrence is the prof that I’ve had the most classes under.
 Nothing much has changed.
 I actually chose a block based on which block he was teaching, which wasn’t a bad a idea.
 Exams are open notes, and you really should be taking down notes in this class because he gives exams based on what he discusses in class.
 There will be cases in this class, so make sure an accountant is in your group.